inveniosoftware/docs-invenio-rdm/docs/contribute/index.md

 official docs, in docstrings, or even on the web in blog posts, articles, and such.

+### Translations

+InvenioRDM is used all over the world, but not yet translated to all languages.
+You can make  invenioRDM even more accessible by joining the translation team and helping with translations.
+Follow the guide [here](translators-guide).

 ### Submit Feedback

 The best way to send feedback is to file an issue at